Skip to content

 Cooking with Chef Nak

-Just a short distance from the lively city of Phnom Penh, across the Mekong River and nestled in a garden oasis, is the house of local celebrity Chef Nak, who will welcome you into her home and teach you the secrets of Cambodian cooking.
+Just a short distance from the lively city of Phnom Penh, you cross the Mekong River and arrive at the garden oasis that local celebrity Chef Nak calls home.
+She will welcome you into her charming antique wooden house and let you in on the secrets of Cambodian cuisine.

-Upon arrival at this charming homestay, you’ll be warmly greeted by Chef Nak and chat with her as she gives you a tour of her beautiful home and gardens.
+Chatting with her as you wander her beautiful home and gardens is an eye-opening experience.
 We won’t spoil it for you, but the story of how she has researched old recipes is a fascinating one and is about much more than just food.

 Important FAQs about Cambodia